safahas/wizword_new/README.md

 #### FlashCard document uploads
 - Upload PDF/DOCX/TXT in FlashCard Settings to build the pool from the file’s text.
 - The backend enforces size via `UPLOAD_MAX_BYTES` (default 10240 = 10KB).
 Increase if your files are larger.
 - On success, the UI shows item count and the FlashCard token.
-If SMTP is configured, the token is emailed to you.
+If SMTP is configured, the token is emailed to you with the uploaded file attached.
+The email subject includes the set name, and the body lists the source file name.

 ### FlashCard Hint Generation & Persistence